-The California-based global sportswear branding and labelling manufacturer serves as the Premier League’s official supplier to all teams for names, numbers and sleeve badges since June 2019.
+The California-based global sportswear branding and labelling manufacturer has served as the Premier League’s official supplier to all teams for names, numbers and sleeve badges since June 2019.

 Modena-based Italian publishing company Panini is the official sticker and trading card licensee of the Premier League.

 The Panini Group and football go back a long way.
 For many decades, Panini has created trading cards and stickers based on football players, making “Panini” a very common word among many football-mad households.